 My Opinion on Your Best Metal Choices for Your Engagement Ring

 I recommend white gold vs silver or platinum vs silver wedding rings.
 They’re harder—the better to hold gemstones—don’t wear as fast, and they don’t tarnish.
+One thing to consider before choosing white gold is that a small percentage of the population is allergic to nickel an alloy metal used in the creation of white gold in the US.

 I’m also somewhat of a traditionalist when it comes to wedding jewelry.
 Gold and platinum represent marriage.
 Silver doesn’t.
 Enough said.